 - WMS Reading Room Reserve materials are located in the Williams Reading Room.
 These materials cannot be checked out and must be used in the Reading Room.

 Can't find the book on the shelf?
 Go into the online catalog, search for the book title and confirm the location, call number and status.
-If the book is listed as "Williams Stacks" or "INTL" with a status of "available" and you can't locate the item in the stacks submit a missing book search request.
-You may submit the form to either circulation desk or complete the online form.
-The Library staff will search for the item over the next few weeks.
-We'll let you know via email.
+If the book is listed as "Williams Stacks" or "INTL" with a status of "available" and you can't locate the item in the stacks, submit a missing book search request.
+You may fill out a paper form and submit it to either circulation desk, or you may complete the online form.
+The Library staff will search for the item over the next few weeks and will let you know via email if we find it.
 In the meantime, you should request the title from Interlibary Loan.
 Please contact either circulation desk for items that have a status of "recently returned" or if you have any questions about the location of an item.

 Renewing Your Checked-Out Items